bodensjc/ddecay/README.md

 # LHCb Research
-## Data Collectio and AnalysisRepository
+## Data Collection and Analysis Repository
 Research measuring mass difference between D+ and Ds+ mesons.
 This repository includes all analysis files, including RDataFrames and the more standard MakeSelectors.
 Also included in the ```LHCb``` subdirectory are the Ganga scripts and DaVinci ntuple options used to collect the raw data.

 Some relevant links: